67726e/git-flight-rules/README.md

 ```

 <a name="commit-partial-new-file"></a>
-### I want to stage part of a new file, but not the whole file
+### Oh shit, I want to stage part of a new file, but not the whole file

 Normally, if you want to stage part of a file, you run this: